This article contains HAlloween Ends spoilers.

 This curse indicates that Michael becomes the cult’s vessel and is forced to murder his entire family as some kind of sacrifice for the protection of mankind.
 The Cult of Thorn are all chosen people (they’re literally branded) who risk everything to protect their vessel so that he can complete their goal.
 This is all fairly silly (and also contradicts the Samhain curse from Halloween II), but largely becomes the focus of the film.

-The Curse of Michael Myers picks up six years after the prior film and reveals that the Cult of Thorn—the same individuals who rescued Michael from jail—also kidnapped Jamie Lloyd (who’s been recast from fan favorite Danielle Harris to J.C.
+The Curse of Michael Myers picks up six years after the prior film and reveals that the Cult of Thorn—the same individuals who rescued Michael from jail in the fifth movie—also kidnapped Jamie Lloyd (who’s been recast from fan favorite Danielle Harris to J.C.
 Brandy) in order to help fulfill their prophecy.
 The Cult uses Michael to impregnate Jamie and after she gives birth to Michael’s son, he messily kills her with farm equipment.
 Still, he can’t track down her child.

 Curiously, a grown-up Tommy Doyle—the boy that Laurie babysits in the original Halloween—finds the child and opts to protect it from Michael.
 Oh, and Tommy Doyle is played by Paul Rudd.
 The Curse of Michael Myers goes out on another cliffhanger as Tommy heavily sedates Michael with tranquilizers and Loomis is branded as Michael’s new guardian in the Cult of Thorn.
 As interesting of a direction as this would have been, Donald Pleasence’s death effectively ended those plans and this more or less ends the first full Halloween timeline in 1995, where it is implied Michael finally kills Dr. Loomis off-screen (we hear what sounds like his cries).